joelgratcyk/Joels-Interstitial-Plugin-for-WordPress/README.md

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Configure the plugin settings under 'Settings' > 'External Links Interstitial'.

+## Always backup before changing any code.

+## Find this repository helpful?
+Buy Me A Coffee: https://www.buymeacoffee.com/joelg

+## Want me to do some work for you?
+Book a call today: http://joel.gr

 ## Changelog

 = 1.0 =